rgomma/sql-project/README.md

 <p>Perfomed my analysis with sql inside a jupyter notebook.

 ## Future Improvments
-Would have collected data from more than 1 year and aalyzed more advanced stats to see if they provided a better insight.
+Would have collected data from more than 1 year and anlyzed more advanced stats to see if they provided a better insight.